ibm-cloud-docs/openshift/openshift_tech.md

 Review the architecture diagram and then scroll through the following tables for a description of master and worker node components in {{site.data.keyword.openshiftlong_notm}} clusters that run on classic infrastructure.
 For more information about the OpenShift Container Platform architecture, see the [{{site.data.keyword.redhat_openshift_notm}} docs](https://docs.redhat.com/en/documentation/openshift_container_platform/4.21/html/architecture/architecture){: external}.

-When you run `oc get nodes`, you might notice that the **ROLES** of your worker nodes are marked as both `master,worker`.
+In clusters that run version 4.17 and earlier, when you run `oc get nodes`, you might notice that the **ROLES** of your worker nodes are marked as both `master,worker`.
 These nodes are worker nodes in {{site.data.keyword.cloud_notm}}, and don't include the master components that are managed by IBM.
 Instead, these nodes are marked as `master` because they run OpenShift Container Platform components that are required to set up and manage default resources within the cluster, such as the OperatorHub and internal registry.
+In clusters that run version 4.18 and later, the `node-role.kubernetes.io/master` node label is no longer set on worker nodes.
 {: note}

 ![{{site.data.keyword.openshiftlong_notm}} cluster architecture](/images/cs_org_ov_both_ses_roks4.svg){: caption="Red Hat OpenShift master components" caption-side="bottom"}